 Benchmarking

-Each participating centre received a custom benchmarking report which presented their specific data within a range of results for similar metrics in other comparable centres.
-All data is used on a completely confidential basis to generate aggregate figures for comparison, and overall results are only available to those who participate in the program.
-The greater the participation, the more valuable the resulting data will be to participating members, which is why we remain open to new participants as we head into the second year of the program.
+Each participating centre receives a custom benchmarking report which presented their specific data within a range of results for similar metrics in other comparable centres.
+All data is used on a completely confidential basis to generate aggregate figures for comparison, and results are only available to those who participate in the program.
+The greater the participation, the more valuable the resulting data is to participating members.
+Also, the report is revised annually to include or remove benchmarks based on participant feedback to ensure benchmarks are relevant to current industry needs.

 An evolving program

-Since HLT Advisory presented the initial results, there have been some requests for clarification in a couple of key areas, which we are happy to provide as follows;
+As the program has evolved, there have been some requests for clarification in a couple of key areas, which we are happy to provide as follows;

 How much work is involved in completing the template?

-For centres that participated in the last benchmarking report, the benchmarking template is largely unchanged with minor changes related to centre feedback we have received.
+For centres that participated in past benchmarking reports, the benchmarking template is largely consistent with previous years with minor changes related to centre feedback we have received.

 For new participants, most of the required data will already be in your records – the only real need will be to pull it together in the required format.
 This type of exercise has been done by groups of convention centres for a number of years in specific regions and is seen by them as a very achievable process.
 The team at HLT Advisory* is available to provide any assistance you may require in this regard.